Dastan0307/Zoo_Shop/README.md

 # dogs-shop

-# install if you have yarn
+# install if don't you have yarn
 npm install --global yarn

 # install depends